Thousands deal with Storm Goretti havoc as forecasters warn of more snow and ice

 The storm brought winds of almost 100mph after forecasters issued a rare red warning for “dangerous, stormy” winds in the South West.

-More than 40,000 properties were without power in the South West just before 2pm on Friday, according to the National Grid’s website; about 9,000 had no power in the West Midlands; more than 700 had no power in the East Midlands; and more than 200 were without power in Wales.
+More than 38,000 properties were without power in the South West at about 7pm on Friday, according to the National Grid’s website, along with about 5,000 in the West Midlands, more than 1,000 in the East Midlands, and about 120 in Wales.

 Downing Street said support was being offered to homes left without power.